Our guide to labelling, fermentation and alcohol in unlikely places

 In the UK, the term ‘alcohol-free’ applies to drinks that have an ABV of no more than 0.05%, whilst ‘non alcoholic’ drinks can have up to 0.5% ABV.
 Beyond that, ‘low alcohol’ drinks can have up to 1.2% ABV.

 Bemuse’s lightly sparkling honey wines are made by natural fermentation.
-We use only a handful of ingredients; raw honey, water and a specialised yeast - which are infused with all natural botanicals and flavourings.
-This fermentation process results in the residual production of a tiny amount of alcohol.
+We use a specialised yeast - combined with water and raw honey, in a fermentation process that results in the residual production of a tiny amount of alcohol.

-But what if we told you you’d find a similar alcohol level in a banana?
+What if we told you that our non alcoholic wines contain a similar level of alcohol to a banana?
 Customers are often surprised by this!

 As bananas ripen they start to ferment, in a process that produces ethanol.
 Hence a very ripe banana could have an ABV of up to 0.4%.
 And this is just one example of many.
 The ABV of orange juice can be up to 0.7%, whilst soy sauce can be up to 2% ABV.